ryantobin77/0340_EMS_Mobile/Readme.md

 #### Contact
 After expanding a specific hospital’s information, you have a couple of options to make contact with that hospital.
 You can click on the hospital’s phone number to open your device’s phone application and make a call to the hospital or you can click on the hospital’s address to open your device’s mapping application and navigate to the hospital.
 Additionally, you can call the Georgia Coordinating Center by selecting the phone icon in the top toolbar on the main page.

+### Known Bugs and Defects

+#### Web scraper running locally
+In order to deploy this app, a web hosting service would be required to continually run the python web scraper rather than hosting it on an individual's personal computer.
+However, our team lacked the web hosting resources necessary to do this and thus requires the web scraper to be run locally.
+This could, however, be easily fixed if funding for a web hosting service was obtained.
+In this case, the web scraper could simply be run as a cron job on a server.

 ## Install Guide

 ### Prerequisites